Food Truck Flavors: Sweet Lou Barbeque

 Now his custom made trailer is fit for a BBQ king.
 It has a built in smoker that can hold 600 pounds of pork at one time and a warming tower, keeping everything fresh.

 Because of his technique Andy suggests you try it plain before putting any sauce on it.
-As for the name of this business, Sweet Lou is named after his 2 1/2 year-old daughter, Lou.
+As for the name of this business, Sweet Lou is named after his 2 1/2 year-old daughter.

 "We figured that devil Lou wouldn't work great for marketing."

-Sweet Lou barbeque will be at the Walk to End Alzheimer's on September 16th.
+The menu at Sweet Lou barbeque changes and will usually have a variety of brisket, pulled pork, ribs and wings.
+The trailer will be at The Walk to End Alzheimer's on September 16th.
 They are at Menards in Onalaska most weekends but not every weekend so you can follow them on Facebook to keep updated on there whereabouts.

 Can't Find Something?